The Democratization of Sustainable Investing: Navigating the New World of Impact Options for Retail Investors in the U.S.

 Emerging markets investing

 Although most ESG and impact investing products for U.S. retail investors do not specifically target emerging markets, these markets continue to be a key part of most sustainable investment offerings.
-We have found platforms that let retail investors invest in startups located in or targeting emerging markets with as little as $500.
+Some platforms let retail investors invest in startups located in or targeting emerging markets with as little as $500.

 Most socially responsible robo-advisor portfolios also include an emerging markets component, usually an ESG emerging markets exchange-traded fund.
 For instance, the iShares ESG Aware MSCI EM ETF is particularly popular.
 It tracks an index that screens emerging markets companies based on various ESG criteria defined by the rating provider MSCI.
 This ETF can be found in impact portfolios from robo-advisors Betterment, Ellevest, Marcus Invest, Ally Invest, Acorns and Wealthfront.